Leadership Lesson from X Games

 ~~~~~~~~~~~~~~~~~~~

 Sound vaguely familiar?
 Thanks to a colleague sharing his story, this likely has a healthy dose of realism for a few of you.
-While the end of the story may be different for you, chances are you have had a change in the business environment in which you were no longer producing the same results that came easily only a day earlier.
+While the end of the story may be different for you, chances are you have had a change in the business environment in which you were no longer producing the same results that came easily only a quarter earlier.

 The common question is, “What contributed to the sales decline?”
 The more appropriate question is, “What contributed to the success in the first place?”

 Let’s be honest with each other for a minute.
 We ‘sales and marketing types’ are an interesting breed.
 For many of us, we are quick to claim it was our doing when things are going well.
-When performance declines, we are quick to look for and point to conditions that created the performance issues.
+When performance declines, we are quick to look for, and point to conditions that created the performance issues.
 “It certainly wasn’t my fault!”

 I encourage you to not only be a reader and consumer of the concepts, methodologies and recommendations, but also a contributor.
 The incentive?
 First, it is better to give than receive.
 Secondly, for a select few that contribute meaningfully to the discussions and posts, I may very well use you as a contributor in my book…only with your written consent, of course.